Test Optional for 2021 and 2022 terms

 |4th Quarter||File Review||File Review||File Review|

-- Your official high school transcript (must be received directly from your high school)
+- Send your official high school transcript (must be received directly from your school).

-The cost for applying to SFA is $50.
-You’ll pay this at the end of the application process.
-Check here to see if you qualify for an application fee waiver.
+- Check to see if you qualify for an application fee waiver.

 Home-schooled applicants for admission who present evidence of completion of a nontraditional secondary education without an official class rank will have a class rank assigned by the Office of Admissions.
 This process is in accordance with Texas Senate Bill 1543.
 The class rank will be comparable to the average class rank of other applicants who have equivalent ACT or SAT scores.